 - Articulate technology skills learned and applied during academic career.

 - Perform those information technology tasks essential to chosen career path in application, network, or database design.

 - Communicate with confidence and clarity technology ideas in team meetings and public forums.

 - Demonstrate a professional competency in research, analysis, and business writing.

 - Converse in the languages of application, network, and database design.

 - Assess business problems using analytical and critical thought processes to identify the best technology solution.

 - Pursue an IT career as a well-rounded technology professional, able to leverage talents and interests.

-Why Study Computer Information Systems?
+Study Computer Information Systems at Stevenson

-The courses listed below are required for completion of the bachelor’s degree in Computer Information Systems.
+The courses listed below are required for completion of the bachelor’s degree in computer information systems.
 Students must also complete the requirements for the Stevenson Educational Experience (SEE).